Best foods to stockpile.

 Stockpiling shelf stable personal hygiene is important.
 Remember when the COVID pandemic broke out globally and we could not find personal hygiene items, including toilet paper?
 This should be a learning experience for us to keep our own stockpile of these items right in our own pantry.

-A good list of personal hygiene products to keep in your pantry include toiletries, deodorant, toothpaste, toothbrushes, dental floss, mouthwash, Q-tips, cotton balls, bath sponges, shampoos, conditioners, body washes, soaps, and anything else you and your family need to keep fresh and clean.
+A good list of personal hygiene products to keep in your pantry includes toiletries, deodorant, toothpaste, toothbrushes, dental floss, mouthwash, Q-tips, cotton balls, bath sponges, shampoos, conditioners, body washes, soaps, and anything else you and your family need to keep fresh and clean.

 Household Supplies